Arizona State makes College Football Playoff with 45-19 win over Iowa State in Big 12 title game

 Even without injured leading receiver Jordan Tyson, the Sun Devils had plenty of big plays.
 Leavitt's first pass was a 22-yarder to Melquan Stovall, who later had a 63-yard catch to convert a fourth-and-1.

 Arizona State had six plays of more than 20 yards — all in the first half, when the longest play by Iowa State was 19 yards.
-The Cyclones' got Becht's 25-yard TD late to Jaylin Noel, one of their two 1,000-yard receivers.
+The Cyclones' got a late 25-yard TD pass from Rocco Becht to Jaylin Noel, one of their two 1,000-yard receivers.

 Tyson, who had 624 yards receiving in five November games, injured his left arm in the second half of the regular-season finale against Arizona.